Saturday, August 16, 2008

 BIG CHEWY CHOCOLATE CHUNK & PECAN COOKIES (WHOLE GRAIN!)

 As you might have noticed, I haven't done many desserts lately.
 I'm trying not to eat them very often!
 However, last night, despite the heat, I had a craving for a big, chewy cookie with chocolate chunks and whole pecans in it.
-So I made my recipe for chocolate chip cookies from my book "The Fiber for Life Cookbook" (it contains less fat than most recipes and is made with wholegrain flours), but I made fewer, larger, thicker cookies and I used whole chocolate couvertures (round "buttons" of chocolate for bakers and candymakers-- I used Camino organic, fair trade chocolate couvertures that I got from a wholesale supplier) and whole pecan halves.
+So I made my recipe for chocolate chip cookies from my book "The Fiber for Life Cookbook" (it contains less fat than most recipes and is made with wholegrain flours), but I made fewer, larger, thicker cookies and I used whole chocolate couvertures (round "buttons" of chocolate for bakers and candy makers-- I used Camino organic, fair trade chocolate couvertures that I got from a wholesale supplier) and whole pecan halves.
 You could use chunks of your favorite vegan, organic, fair trade chocolate bar instead, or chocolate chips.
 UPDATE: I can no longer obtain those couvertures, unfortunately.

 I baked a small batch of them in my little countertop Cuisinart Brick Oven and it was just what I was craving!
 I baked the rest of the cookies early this morning, while it was cool.

 BRYANNA'S BIG CHEWY LOW-FAT, HIGH-FIBER CHOCOLATE CHUNK AND PECAN COOKIES

 6 tablespoons vegan butter (not whipped)-- try my palm oil-free vegan "Buttah"

 1/2 cup water blended for several minutes with

 (this makes a "gloppy" mixture like eggs-- use a blender)

 1/2 tablespoon pure vanilla extract